AKASHAorg/akasha-docs/docs/integrations/layout-widget.md

 - sticky top
 - loaded on every page
-- can be toggled via a [uiEvents](ui-event-bus) bus
+- can be toggled via a [uiEvents](./ui-event-bus.md) bus
-- toggled off when on mobile
+- toggled off by default, on mobile

 **Example**